 The Board review the budget package presented.
 From the last presentation, revenues did not change much, expenses went down the \$200K mentioned above and the capital projects are now included.
-Note this is still a draft, small changes may occur.
-Full packet expected for review in June.
+This packet is starting to have the documents in the actual budget presentation package.